 It’s an exciting feeling for marketers when commended for presenting outstanding results to their clients.

-It would be quite shameful if, after spending all this time and resources to aggregate and analyse data, but you still end up confusing your clients due to some avoidable mistakes.
+It would be quite shameful if, after spending all this time and resources to aggregate and analyse data, you still end up confusing your clients due to some avoidable mistakes.

 For every marketer or marketing agency, presenting your reports to clients is an essential part of the marketing process.